 Thanks for sharing your knowledge on the subject with us and I look forward to seeing your photos

-SDC 2300, Walbanker, Garrett pans, Determination and a touch of Gold Fever!
+GPX 4500, SDC 2300, Walbanker, Garrett pans, Determination and a touch of insanity mixed with Gold Fever!

 i know m8 you wore not attacking anyone m8 just happy to share knownlage as the verry first mine i ever went into had a live tnt stick unexploded left in the wall of a tunnel that was at the age of 12 ill post that pic too so people know a bit of what to expect